justarecipe/justarecipe.github.io/_posts/2021-12-10-maple-cupcakes-with-marshmallow-frosting-egg-free.md

 Using a stand mixer, add the butter to the bowl and beat on medium-high speed.
 Scrape in the marshmallow cream and add the vanilla extract.
 Beat together on high speed, about 2 minutes.
 Scrape down as needed.

-Slowly add in the powdered sugar.
-Once fully incorporated, place marshmallow buttercream in pastry bags and use your favorite decorating tips to top the cooled cupcakes.
+Slowly add in the powdered sugar and then increase the speed to medium-high for a minute.
+Place marshmallow buttercream in pastry bags and use your favorite decorating tips to top the cooled cupcakes.

-BONUS: I added some white chocolate cupcake toppers.
-To make these, melt together about 4 ounces of white melting chocolate and stir in 1/2 tsp. maple extract.
+**BONUS**: I added some white chocolate cupcake toppers.
+To make these, melt together about 4 ounces of white melting chocolate as directed on the packaging.
+While the chocolate is melting, prepare a clean, flat workspace with a sheet of parchment paper.
+Once the chocolate is melted, stir in 1/2 tsp. maple extract.
 Mix together by hand and transfer to a pastry bag or specialty squeeze bottle.
-Cut a small tip at the bottom of the pastry bag, and
+Cut a small tip at the bottom of the pastry bag.
+Use the tip to create seasonal shapes — like snowflakes or Christmas trees — or whatever shape you desire.

+Place the chocolate shapes in the fridge to cool and harden, about 10 to 20 minutes.
+Place the finished shapes atop the frosted cupcakes.

+_This recipe was inspired by my son's love of maple and marshmallows, a vanilla eggless recipe from_ [_Mommy's Home Cooking_](https://mommyshomecooking.com/eggless-vanilla-cupcakes/) _and buttercream recipe from_ [_A Big Green House_](https://abiggreenhouse.com/marshmallow-buttercream-frosting-with-marshmallows/)_.
+The toppers were inspired by_ [_LindseyBakedThis._](https://www.instagram.com/lindseybakedthis/?hl=en)